Anthony194435/Facial-Recognition-App/ReadMe.md

     Check the method execution logs in CloudWatch.
   * DynamoDB Issues:
     Verify that the rekognitionid partition key is being populated correctly.

+    # Step 10
+    Deploy the app on you local machine
+    `npm start`